 - For shooting, this means that where the organiser or a participant holds a valid shotgun or firearms certificate, there is no limit to the number of people who can gather for the purpose of the relevant activity whilst outdoors.

 - The organiser will be required to have undertaken a health and safety risk assessment and put in place all reasonable measures to limit transmission of COVID-19.

 - The exemption does not apply indoors where the gathering limit of six people will still apply.

 - Employees, such as beaters, pickers-up and loaders are also exempt from gathering limits, both indoors and outdoors, where their gathering is necessary for work purposes.

 More guidance on shooting and COVID 19 is available here (PDF) >

-Become a GWCT Accredited Game Shot
+Get your certificate - become a GWCT Accredited Game Shot today

 Take our online multiple-choice assessment and test your knowledge on shooting and conservation.
 The test is FREE to take.
 Get your GWCT Accredited Game Shot certificate today!

 Take Test FREE >